Alexdlc5/PrototypeGame/README.md

 # Prototype_Game
-My second semester project for HS Advanced Programming Topics course.
+My second-semester project for the HS Advanced Programming Topics course.

 Description:
- Third person rogue type shooter where you wobble from side to side when moving.
+ Third-person rogue-type shooter where you wobble from side to side when moving.

 Progress:
  - "Infinite" world generation with multiple biomes.
- - Diffrent enemy types with diffrent behavior.
+ - Different enemy types with different behavior.
  - Interactive world objects.
  - Power upgrades.
  - Overall complete gameplay loop and progression that spans over multiple rounds.

+TODO:
+- Fix the camera bug.
+- Polish Popup menus.
+- Add a tutorial or some kind of instruction on how to play.
+- Add better(or maybe simpler) textures.
+- Polish enemy behavior